 Description Mode the EVS server is working in.
 The base configurations available depend on the server type, and on the valid license codes.
-Values Multicam LSM: mode where the EVS server is controlled by the Remote Control Panel or from Multicam.
+Values Multicam LSM: mode where the EVS server is controlled by the Remote Control Panel or from the Multicam production screens.
 Replay-Only LSM: restricted Multicam LSM mode without playlist management, split audio, nor support of hypermotion cameras.
 Video Delay: mode where the server is used to play out the input with a video delay.
-Spotbox: mode where the EVS server can be controlled by industry- standard protocols: Sony BVW75, VDCP, Odetics, DD35, EVS' AVSP, IPDP, EditRec or LinX API, or from Multicam.
-XSense: mode where the EVS server can be controlled by the XSense Remote Panel or from Multicam.
-Server: mode where the EVS server can only be controlled by the supported industry-standard protocols, but not from Multicam.
+Spotbox: mode where the EVS server can be controlled by industry- standard protocols: Sony BVW75, VDCP, Odetics, DD35, EVS' AVSP, IPDP, EditRec or LinX API, or from the Multicam production screens.
+XSense: mode where the EVS server can be controlled by the XSense Remote Panel or from the Multicam production screens.
+Server: mode where the EVS server can only be controlled by the supported industry-standard protocols, but not from the Multicam production screens.
 Default value Multicam LSM